 PCR is lab-based and needs various equipment post-reaction to confirm the presence of nucleic acid; which adds costs and takes time to set-up and use.
 This can be problematic when new or small labs with limited resources want to adopt PCR or deploy a new PCR test quickly.
 Especially with the COVID-19 outbreak, where the world desperately needs testing and quick results turnaround.

 One option is to use nucleic acid lateral flow assays (NALFIA), as a rapid alternative for nucleic acid detection.
-These are easy-to-use devices that produce results in minutes without the need for specialist equipment.
+These are easy-to-use devices that produce results in minutes without the need for specialist equipment or training.

 One important step further!

 The creation of isothermal amplifications techniques like Recombinase Polymerase Amplification (RPA) has taken molecular testing a step further.
 Not only can reactions occur in multiple environments with limited resources, but reactions are typically quick.
 When combining RPA with portable NALFIA tests, the two rapid technologies become a powerful partner.